isomerpages/govtech-corp/media/technews/_posts/2017-10-17-post-Blockchain beyond cryptocurrencies.md

 <p>He noted that in addition to being exclusively personal, a digital identity
 has to be portable, private and persistent.
 Hence, blockchains are an ideal platform to host personal information.</p>
-<p>Given the slow but certain maturation of blockchain technology, the panellists
+<p>Given the slow but certain maturation of blockchain technology, the panelists
 concurred that the day would come when people would not need to fully understand blockchains to be able to benefit from them.</p>
 <p>“How many of us actually know how the internet works?” asked Mr Mohanty.</p>